Skip to content

 GROUP BY 1

-We have added a new columns section in the asset, it contains a list of all the columns and the checks applied to them.
+The asset includes a columns section that contains a list of columns and the checks applied to them.

 Under the checks section, each column defines some quality checks: